PepsiCo profit gets a bump as charges fade, but sales slip after repeated price hikes

-PepsiCo got a bump to fourth quarter profits thanks in part to lower charges and continued price hikes, but higher prices have weakened consumer demand.
+PepsiCo got a bump to fourth quarter profits thanks in part to lower charges and continued price hikes, but higher prices have weakened consumer demand for the company's snacks and drinks.

-The food and drinks company said Friday that it expects organic revenue growth of at least 4% this year.
-That is less than half the 9.5% growth that PepsiCo booked in 2023.
+The New York company said Friday that it expects organic revenue growth of at least 4% this year, less than half the 9.5% growth that PepsiCo booked in 2023.

 For the three months ended Dec.
 30, PepsiCo earned $1.3 billion, or 94 cents per share.
 That compares with $518 million, or 37 cents per share, a year earlier.